FriendsOfREDAXO/uppy/README.md

 This AddOn is in development.
 It delivers a multiupload dialogue for REDAXO yform back- and frontend.

-The files can be uploaded to a pre-defined mediapool categories.
+The files can be uploaded to a pre-defined mediapool category.

 ![Screenshot](https://raw.githubusercontent.com/FriendsOfREDAXO/uppy/assets/uppy_screen.png)